dawei-huang/creative-gan-wikiart/README.md

 # creative-gan-wikiart
-creating the next Picasso via a Creative Adversarial Network.
+Creating the next Picasso via a Creative Adversarial Network.